Vyral/jason-daniels-recruiting/_posts/2019-12-17-the-value-of-scripts.md

 youtube_code: I4nYNBFZswI
 ---

-{% include youtube.html %}<center>It’s important to learn scripts as an agent, but you shouldn’t sound robotic when using them.</center>
+{% include youtube.html %}

+<center>It&rsquo;s important to learn scripts as an agent, but you shouldn&rsquo;t sound robotic when using them.</center>

+&nbsp;

 As an agent, you absolutely should use scripts when dealing with clients, but you shouldn’t sound canned when using them.&nbsp;